medz/medz/index.md

 All the coding and open source marketing of the project were completed by me and brought millions of profits to the company every year.

-During my tenure, in addition to [ThinkSNS](https://thinksns.com), the open source project was fully responsible by me.
+During his tenure, in addition to [ThinkSNS](https://thinksns.com) i was fully responsible for the open source project.
 He also led the team to complete several large projects:

 * 浙江卫视 - 中国蓝 App 后端 + 管理后台